NaturalGAIA: A Verifiable Benchmark and Hierarchical Framework for Long-Horizon GUI Tasks

 \subsection{Task Difficulty Stratification}

-To enable a systematic evaluation of agent capabilities, tasks in \Benchmark~are stratified into three difficulty levels.
-This stratification is defined by the structural properties of their underlying Causal Pathways, including their length (number of nodes), the complexity of transitions between nodes, and the diversity of applications involved.
+To enable systematic evaluation, we stratify tasks into three levels based on the topological complexity of their underlying Causal Pathways, specifically considering path length (number of nodes) and cross-application dependencies.